onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 * You identify and build support for the most important initiatives in your domain.
 * You lead in the creation and execution of novel solutions to complex, unbounded technical problems.
 * You define the architecture and technical strategy that guide many software developers in your domain or department.
-* Your work has significant and lasting impact on our business and Software development goals.
+* Your work has significant and lasting impact on our business and software development goals.
 * You consistently take steps to support the growth and success of software developers in your department and across 1Password.

 #### Track Record